 Find tips to keep your child's voice healthy now and in the future.

 Children love to laugh, sing, and make funny noises.
 However, prolonged loud voices may affect your child’s voice quality, and can possibly lead to hoarseness, weak or strained voices down the road.
-To keep your child’s voice healthy now and in the future, pediatric voice specialist Eileen Raynor, MD, and speech pathologist Hilary Bartholomew, MS, CCC-SLP, offers these tips.
+To keep your child’s voice healthy now and in the future, pediatric voice specialist Eileen Raynor, MD, and speech pathologists Hilary Bartholomew and Meghan Esper offer these tips.
 You may enjoy the quiet time too!

 Tips to Keep Your Child’s Voice Healthy